NEONScience/NEON-utilities/README.md

 NEON-utilities is a repository hosting packages and code for basic data handling for NEON data.
 It currently contains:

 1. `neonUtilities`: an R package for discovering, downloading, and working with NEON data files.
-This builds upon the deprecated pacakge, `neonDataStackR`.
+This builds upon the deprecated package, `neonDataStackR`.
 2. `cheat-sheet-neonUtilities`: a cheat sheet for the `neonUtilities` package.
 Also available on the NEON website, this is intended to be a quick guide to function inputs for users who are already familiar with the package.

 <!-- ****** Python ****** -->